Meeting the cost of care in old age is a growing issue for many people in the UK.

 For daily visits, a minimum of 30 minute visits.
 Where the frequency is less than daily, these are a minimum of 2 hours per visit

 We can increase or decrease the amount of support given in consultation with our Client Manager.
-Just give Nikki a call and she can come and review your needs.
+Just give your Branch Manager a call and she can come and review your needs.
 For clients who are not self funding, your Council Care Manager will need to review your package with us and agree any increase or decreases that need to be made.

 24 hours if possible but always call if there is a problem and we can try and work around it.
 If you are cancelling a call, if you give less than 24 hours notice you will still be charged for the call.